iicebergg/SOLace/README.md

 - The website emulates the official testing experience of TestNav by Pearson, offering a similar structure and accessibility features

 ## Copyright Notice
-SOLACE is licensed under the AGPL-3.0 license.
+SOLace is licensed under the AGPL-3.0 license.
 It contains adapted content that is copyrighted by the Virginia Department of Education. **All source code is licensed under AGPL-3.0, but the material of the questions themselves is not.** Official VDOE questions are credited with the following acknowledgement:
 > Adapted from “*Source Name*” © Commonwealth of Virginia Department of Education.
 All rights reserved.
 Reproduced by permission.